 Preparation (60 min)

-- Coat the base of a wide pot with enough olive oil to cover it and a bit more.
+- Coat the base of a wide pot with enough olive oil to cover it.

-- When the oil is hot add the beef and sauté until browned on both sides.
+- When the oil is hot add the cubed sausage and sauté until browned.

-- Then add the onion, one tsp sea salt and sauté until the onion softens.
+- Add the onion, peppers, one teaspoon sea salt and sauté until the onion softens.

-- Add the tomato paste or grated tomato and pepper and fry for a couple of minutes stirring well.
+- Add the tomato paste or grated tomato and fry for a couple of minutes stirring well.

-- Add the chunky cubed potatoes and beans of your choice.
+- Add the chunky cubed potatoes, beans of your choice and roughly chopped spinach.
 Stir fry for a couple of minutes until they are well coated in tomato paste and oil.

 - Add half to one tsp of sea salt and enough boiling water to almost cover the veg and meat (but don’t submerge them).

-- Stir well but before you place the lid on the pot to simmer for around 45 minutes, try to push the meat and potatoes to the bottom of the pot and the beans and courgettes closer to the top so that they steam.
+- Stir well but before you place the lid on the pot to simmer for around 40 minutes, try to push the meat and potatoes to the bottom of the pot and the beans and courgettes closer to the top so that they steam.

-- This is the biggest secret for this dish!
-From this point on do not stir so that your vegetable does not fall apart when cooked.
+- From this point on do not stir so that your vegetable does not fall apart when cooked.

-- Cook on low flame or heat for at forty-five minutes or until the water has reduced but not fully evaporated.
+- The dish is ready when the water has reduced but not fully evaporated.